-Conversely, every rack $(X, \la)$ defines canonically a non-degenerate SD braided set $(X,r)$, where $r(x,y) = (x\la y, y)$.
+Conversely, every rack $(X, \la)$ defines canonically a nondegenerate SD braided set $(X,r)$, where $r(x,y) = (x\la y, y)$.
 Moreover $(X,r)$ is square-free \emph{iff} $(X, \la)$ is a quandle.
-It follows from Remark \ref{2cancelprop2} that every rack $(X,r)$ which is 2-cancellative is a quandle, moreover $(X,r)$ is a crossed set.
+It follows from Lemma \ref{2cancelprop2} that every rack $(X,r)$ which is 2-cancellative is a quandle, moreover $(X,r)$ is a crossed set.

-To simplify notation and terminology, "\emph{a non-degenerate braided set $(X,r)$ satisfying SD}" will be referred to as "\emph{a rack}" and if in addition $(X,r)$ is square-free it will be also referred to as "a quandle".
-Under this convention we shall keep notation and shall write "${}^xy$", instead of "$x \la y$".
+To simplify notation and terminology, "\emph{a self distributive nondegenerate braided set $(X,r)$ }" will be referred to as "\emph{a rack}" and if in addition $(X,r)$ is square-free it will be also referred to as "a quandle".
+Under this convention we shall keep our usual notation and shall write "${}^xy$", instead of "$x \la y$".
 In this case there is an equality of maps:

 \end{remark}

 \emph{The inner group}, Inn(X) of a rack $X$ is the subgroup of $\Sym(X)$ generated by all permutations $\Lcal_x, x \in X$.
 A rack $(X,r)$ is \emph{faithful} if the map $X \longrightarrow$ Inn(X), $x \longmapsto \Lcal_x$ is injective.
 In fact, $X$ is indecomposable if and only if Inn(X) acts transitively on $X$.